dantrel1990/os-ticket-prereqs/README.md

 <img src="https://i.imgur.com/GGVb7ZZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-The image above is an example of a windows 10 4 VCPU, virtual machine with a username and password setup made in azure.
+The image above is an example of a Windows 10 4 VCPU, virtual machine with a username and password setup made in Azure.
 </p>
 <br />